 - Bundle your products – Offer discounts for buying items in packages.
 Combo meals have worked extremely well for the fast food industry.
 Your customers thrive on the thought of making deals, so they will spend ten extra dollars just to save five on a pair of products.
 That behavior increases your bottom line.

 - Offer several price points – When you are giving your customers a choice, present products from three different price points.
 You want them to know about the latest and greatest items, but you also want to give that customer some practical choices about what to buy.
 Do not be completely focused on cross-selling or up-selling the most expensive items.
+Learn to apply psychology on pricing strategy.

 - Be observant – This suggestion applies more to the brick and mortar cross-sellers.
 Watch your customers and understand the signals that they give you.
 If you can tell that someone is not happy with the features of your skis, give them an option of buying the skis that are higher on the price chain.
 Timing is everything, and the astute salesman can tell when their customer is making their decision.